Ready to go camping for the very first time?

 - Bug spray

-Also choose materials which are fast drying.
-Wool and synthetics are particularly good for camping.
+Also, choose materials that are fast drying.
+Wool and synthetics are perfect for camping.

 - 1 pair of jeans (you can wear the same pair of jeans for about 5 days without it getting too stinky 😉